Korck666/portal-chat-api/README.md

 4. **Strategy Pattern**: This pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 We can use this pattern to manage different game rules, for instance, allowing the game to have different pre-made game-systems (D&D5, D&D4, PathFinder, Cyberpunk, etc.), also we want to allow players to homebrew their own systems.

 As for writing clean and efficient code in Python, we are going to use LangChain for core orchestration of models, memory, prompt templates, tools, flows etc.
-We will use FastAPI  to provide the REST API interface along with auto-documentation and an easy integrated web testing package.
+We are using FastAPI to provide the REST API interface along with auto-documentation and an easy integrated web testing package.

 Following, please find some more guidelines that we need to implement into automation checks (github actions):